MahimaSadananda/mahima-sadananda-portfolio/README.md

-# Mahima Sadananda - portfolio
+# Mahima Sadananda - Portfolio

 ## About
 👋 Hello, I'm Mahima Sadananda, a data enthusiast holding a Master of Science (MSc) degree from the University of Sheffield.
 With a solid foundation gained during my one-year tenure as a Data Engineer at Accenture, I am now eagerly transitioning towards a Data Analyst role and on the lookout for graduate jobs and internship opportunities.